AdaCore/gnatstudio/docs/users_guide/vcs.rst

 * :guilabel:`Directory`

-  Only available when the current context contains directory information
+  Only available when the current context contains directory information.
+  This menu contains the following options, each applying to the directory:

   * :guilabel:`Add/No commit`